How Uber and Lyft Skirted State Law to Avoid Paying Employees

 About The Author.

 Michael Ehline is a leading auto accident expert in the state of California.
 His practice, the Ehline Law Firm Personal Injury Attorneys APLC, is among the first to recognize the unique problems ride-share companies presented to the state and across the country.
 Ehline also represents clients wronged by companies such as Uber and Lyft.
-These include both drivers taken advantage of by their deceptive hiring practices and passengers harmed by the company's errors and drivers.
+These include drivers taken advantage of by their deceptive hiring practices and passengers harmed by the company's errors and drivers.
 It's a unique situation that we're looking at here.

-- Ehline Law website: Ehline Law legal blog
+- Ehline Law website: Ehline Law

 - The New York Times: Uber and Lyft Get Reprieve After Threatening to Shut Down